+Article 132-6 (1) If the court reaches a disposition as referred to in Article 132-4, paragraph (1), items (i) through (iii), it must specify a time frame during which the person issued the request is required to send the document or electronic or magnetic record, report the examination results, or state an opinion.

+(2) A report of examination results connected with a request as referred to in

+Article 132-4, paragraph (1), item (ii) or an order as referred to in Article 132-4, paragraph (1), item (iv), or a statement of opinion connected with a request as referred to in Article 132-4, paragraph (1), item (iii) must be offered by means of a paper document.
-- Article 132-6 (1) If the court reaches a disposition as referred to in Article 132-4, paragraph (1), items (i) to (iii), it shall specify a time frame during which the person issued the commission shall send the document or electronic or magnetic record, report the examination results, or state an opinion. - (2) A report of examination results in connection with a commission as referred to in Article 132-4, paragraph (1), item (ii) or an order as referred to in Article 132-4, paragraph (1), item (iv), or a statement of opinion under the commission as referred to in Article 132-4, paragraph (1), item (iii) shall be offered by means of a paper document. - (3) A person who received a commission under Article 132-4, paragraph (1), item (ii) or (iii) or an order under item (iv) of that paragraph (hereinafter collectively referred to as a "commissioned party" in this paragraph) may, in lieu of the report of examination results or statement of opinions in writing under the provisions of the preceding paragraph, make such report of examination results or statement of opinions by means of recording the particulars to be stated in the paper document in a file using an electronic data processing system specified by the Rules of the Supreme Court or submitting a recording medium containing the electronic or magnetic record concerning such particulars, as provided for by the Rules of the Supreme Court.
-In such a case, the commissioned party is deemed to have made the report of examination results or statement of opinions in writing under the provisions of that paragraph. - (4) When a document or electronic or magnetic record has been sent, examination results have been reported, or opinions have been stated based on a disposition as referred to in Article 132-4, paragraph (1), the court shall notify the petitioner and the adverse party to that effect.
-In such a case, the provisions of Article 132-13 do not apply to a recording medium containing the document or

-- electronic or magnetic records to be sent, or a recording medium containing the document or electronic or magnetic records concerning the report of examination results and statement of opinions. - (5) The court shall retain any document or electronic or magnetic record sent thereto and any document or electronic or magnetic record concerning a report of examination results or statement of opinion during the one-month period after the day on which the court notifies the petitioner and the adverse party as prescribed in the provision of the preceding paragraph, in order to provide them for the petitioner's and the adverse party's use through the process specified in the following Article. - (6) The provisions of Article 180, paragraph (1) apply mutatis mutandis to a disposition as referred to in Article 132-4, paragraph (1), the provisions of Article 184, paragraph (1) apply mutatis mutandis to a disposition as referred to in Article 132-4, paragraph (1), items (i) to (iii), the provisions of Article 213 apply mutatis mutandis to a disposition as referred to in Article 132-4, paragraph (1), item (iii), and the provisions of Article 231-3, paragraph (2) apply mutatis mutandis to a disposition as referred to in Article 132-4, paragraph (1), item (i), respectively.
+- (3) In lieu of providing a written report of examination results or statement of opinions under the provisions of the preceding paragraph, a person who has received a request under Article 132-4, paragraph (1), item (ii) or (iii) or an order under item (iv) of that paragraph (collectively referred to below as a "requested party" in this paragraph) may provide that report or statement by using an electronic data processing system as specified by the Rules of the Supreme Court to record the information to be stated in the paper document into the court's computer files, or by submitting a recording medium containing an electronic or magnetic record of that information, as provided by the Rules of the Supreme Court.
+Having done so, the requested party is deemed to have provided the written report of examination results or statement of opinions under the provisions of that paragraph. - (4) If a document or electronic or magnetic record has been sent, the results of an examination have been reported, or an opinion has been stated based on a disposition as referred to in Article 132-4, paragraph (1), the court must notify the petitioner and the adverse party of this.
+In such a case, the provisions of Article 132-13 do not apply to the document that has been sent, the recording medium in which the electronic or magnetic records that have been sent are recorded, the paper document containing the report of examination results or statement of opinions, or the recording medium in which the electronic or magnetic recorded. - (5) The court must retain any document or electronic or magnetic record sent to it and any paper document or electronic or magnetic record containing a report of examination results or statement of opinion for the one-month period from the day on which the court notifies the petitioner and the adverse party as prescribed in the provisions of the preceding paragraph, in order to provide them for the petitioner's and the adverse party's use through the process specified in the following Article. - (6) The provisions of Article 180, paragraph (1) apply mutatis mutandis to a disposition as referred to in Article 132-4, paragraph (1), the provisions of Article 184, paragraph (1) apply mutatis mutandis to a disposition as referred to in Article 132-4, paragraph (1), items (i) through (iii), the provisions of Article 213 apply mutatis mutandis to a disposition as referred to in Article 132-4, paragraph (1), item (iii), and the provisions of Article 231-3, paragraph (2) apply mutatis mutandis to a disposition as referred to in Article 132-4, paragraph (1), item (ii).